builderz-labs/builderz-solana-dapp-scaffold/README.md

 This is our open source Solana dApp Scaffold for the Solana community  [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).!

+Feel free to use it as a starting point for your next Solana project.

+Also feel free to contribute by creating your own components, refactoring or other improvement.

 Responsive                     |  Desktop
 :-------------------------:|:-------------------------: